rddspatial/Insurance-Claim-Orchestrator-using-IBM-Watsonx-Orchestrate/README.md

 # Vela:
 The on-prem version of Watsonx.ai, installed on Red Hat OpenShift, providing foundation models with capabilities for businesses needing data sovereignty and in-house AI solutions.
-How to Connect to Phoenix Vela (Kvant platform) and get the credentials: https://documentation.kvant.cloud/products/kvantai/kvantaiaas/kvantaisandbox/apikey_and_tokens/
+How to Connect to on-prem Vela (Kvant platform) and get the credentials: https://documentation.kvant.cloud/products/kvantai/kvantaiaas/kvantaisandbox/apikey_and_tokens/